aleksander-mendoza/SolomonoffLib/README.md

 ## Vernacular language

-The language of regular expressions gains additional power from being embedded in 'vernacular' language of functions.
+The language of regular expressions gains additional power from being embedded in the vernacular language of functions.

     //You can use line comments
     /* and